MorganLeef/Clade_score_recode/README.md

     The "readxl", "tidyr","tidyverse", and "dplyr" R packages are required to successfully run this code.

 Authors:
-Morgan Leef and
+Morgan Leef,
-Amanda Adams
+Amanda Adams and
+Autum Downey
 =======
 This code will use the R package readxl to read all of the data contained in XLS files given to us by James L.(Examples included here are...)
 The code will read the XL files and extracts the first column, species, excels sheets and group names.
 Then using a pulled first collumn to recode the collumns.